Fangt-ing/Materials_Characterisation_and_Testing/RAM-8bit/falstad/README.md

 ### 8 bit RAM circuit design and simulation

+Page is better to be viewed in "light" background.

 ## How to start the simulation

 - step 1: open page [circuit simulation](https://www.falstad.com/circuit)

 - step 2: click on "File (on the top left corner) -> Import From Text..."